dougdyson/js-blockchain/notes.md

 ## Next Steps
 Going to take this code and create a React front-end, with Jest tests and Storybook.
 Will refactor to functional programming from classes.

+Also, going to have some fun with mining and make it so that the user has to press a button a number times, depending upon the blockchain's PoW difficulty.
+A great opportunity to incorporate some fun animations too.